Overview of the Azure Event Hubs Dedicated tier

 • Producer and consumer configuration.

-Therefore, to determine the necessary number of CUs, you should carry out your anticipated event streaming workload on an Event Hubs Dedicated cluster while observing the cluster's resource utilization.
-For more information, see When to scale my Dedicated cluster.
+To determine the necessary number of CUs, you should carry out your anticipated event streaming workload on an Event Hubs dedicated cluster while you observe the cluster's resource utilization.
+For more information, see When should I scale my dedicated cluster.

-As a Dedicated cluster user, you can determine the type of cluster by examining the availability of the capacity scaling feature in the portal.
+As a dedicated cluster user, you can determine the type of cluster by examining the availability of the capacity scaling feature in the portal.
 If this capability is present, you're using a self-serve scalable cluster.
-Conversely, if it isn't available, you're utilizing a legacy Dedicated cluster.
-Alternatively you can look for the Azure Resource Manager properties related to Dedicated clusters.
+Conversely, if it isn't available, you're using a legacy dedicated cluster.
+Alternatively, you can look for the Azure Resource Manager properties related to dedicated clusters.

 Self-serve scalable clusters

-Event Hubs Self-serve scalable clusters are based on new infrastructure and allow users to easily scale the number of capacity units allocated to each cluster.
-By creating a Dedicated cluster through the Event Hubs portal or ARM templates, you gain access to a self-service scalable cluster.
-To learn how to scale your Dedicated cluster, see Scale Event Hubs Dedicated clusters.
+Event Hubs self-serve scalable clusters are based on new infrastructure and allow users to scale the number of CUs allocated to each cluster.
+By creating a dedicated cluster through the Event Hubs portal or Azure Resource Manager templates (ARM templates), you gain access to a self-service scalable cluster.
+To learn how to scale your dedicated cluster, see Scale Event Hubs dedicated clusters.

-Approximately, one capacity unit (CU) in a self-serve scalable cluster provides ingress capacity ranging from 100 MB/s to 200 MB/s, although actual throughput may fluctuate depending on various factors.
+Approximately one CU in a self-serve scalable cluster provides ingress capacity ranging from 100 MB/sec to 200 MB/sec, although actual throughput might fluctuate depending on various factors.

 Important